-#500 French I: ♦
+#500 French I: ◆

-Students will practice communicating in French in practical, real-life situations as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
+Students will practice communicating in French in practical, real-life situations as outlined by the course proficiencies and the standards for world language learning: Communication, Cultures, Connections, Comparisons and Communities.
 They will develop their listening, speaking, reading, and writing skills through functional and proficiency based activities.
 Students will learn to understand and use the structures of the language necessary for basic communication.
 They will become familiar with French culture and customs from around the world.
-Music, audio-visual and internet resources will support the curriculum.
+Music, audio-visual and print materials will support the curriculum.